Global Code of Business Conduct

 Our belief is that we must maintain in good order the property we are privileged to use, protecting the environment and natural resources.

 Guided by this principle, we continuously work to reduce the environmental impact of our operations, products, and supply chain while managing environmental risks.
-Employees must follow company-wide policies and adhere to all relevant laws and regulations related to their work, facilities, and the products we manufacture and distribute.
+We follow company-wide policies and adhere to all relevant laws and regulations related to our facilities and the products we manufacture and distribute.

 Environmental Social Governance (EH&S) Strategy